streamr-dev/network/docs/docs/streamr-testnets/testnets.md

 The 1.0 testnets will be launched with the technical parameters set out in: [SIP-16](https://snapshot.org/#/streamr.eth/proposal/0xf95e691103efc4ce9ebd2ed22da3df6df446f982e6e34df1180a9a5366b3060f)

 :::info Important
-To earn DATA tokens on Polygon you must be willing to hold and stake DATA tokens on Polygon smart contracts that we call Sponsorships.
+To earn DATA tokens on Polygon you must be willing to hold and stake DATA tokens on Polygon smart contracts that we call [Sponsorships](../streamr-network/incentives/stream-sponsorships.md).
+See [how to get DATA](../streamr-testnets/testnet-faq.md#how-do-i-get-data-tokens)
 :::

 ### How to participate & earn